Neywiny/merge-sort/README.rst

 After reading this section, decide what you want to do.
 If you want to run a reader study, proceed to the section on that.
 Likewise for simulations, proceed to the respective sections.

 When running files, on Windows "python" should be used, on other systems "python3" should be used before any of the .py files.
+Likewise, "pip3" should be used on Linux/MacOS systems, "pip" on Windows systems.

-All filed are run from the command line, though there are some user interfaces such as for the studies or analyses without output files.
+All files are run from the command line, though there are some user interfaces such as for the studies or analyses without output files.

 Installation
 ------------